 If your kids enjoy discovering the art and science that exists inside the outside world, this is the subscription box for them.

-Price: STEMlab $19.99, STEMdeluxe $29.99/month
+Price: STEMlab $19.99, STEMdeluxe $29.99 per month

 There are two boxes currently available, the STEMlab and STEMdeluxe.
 The STEMlab is already a formidable kit that offers exciting and thought-provoking exercises.
-The STEMdeluxe, however, offers upgradable activities that can be used in school for science projects.
-Since the Spangler kit can be utilized for traditional schoolwork, kids and parents will get excellent value from it.
+The STEMdeluxe, however, offers upgradable STEM activities that can be used in school for science projects.
+Since the Spangler kits can be utilized for traditional schoolwork, kids and parents will get excellent value from it.

 Black Girl MATHgic encourages black girls, often underrepresented in STEM fields, to embrace their love for mathematics.
 Boxes come with a math activity booklet, a Caring Adult Guide, and three to five items related to the month’s chosen theme.

-Activities are tested by in-house mathematicians and scientists, the themes and activities focused on real-world, introductory lessons that fortify young STEM girls for their future in mathematics.
+Activities are tested by in-house mathematicians and scientists, the themes and STEM activities focused on real-world, introductory lessons that fortify young STEM girls for their future in mathematics.
 The lessons are designed to condition their skills and build confidence in them.

-Another essential feature of this subscription is the monthly profile of a black woman in STEM, which further encourages girls to reach for the stars.
+Another essential feature of this subscription box is the monthly profile of a black woman in STEM, which further encourages girls to reach for the stars.
 If your STEM child could use some positive affirmation in multiple ways, buying the Black Girl MATHgic box is a great step in the right direction.